Founder William Brightman explains the concept behind his coffee scrub idea:

 You might have thought that these coffee grounds would be harmless.
 However, they are actually highly polluting and need lots of precious oxygen to break down.
 They decompose to methane, a greenhouse gas with more than 20 times the global warming capacity of carbon dioxide!
 That morning latte isn't so harmless after all.

 There are 2 types of coffee bean:

-- Robusta: The lower-quality grade used to make instant coffee.
+- Robusta: Low-quality, only used to make instant coffee.

-- Arabica: The higher-quality grade that is used by cafes and restaurants to make your Americano and flat whites.
+- Arabica: High-quality, used by cafes and restaurants to make your Americano and flat whites.

 Arabica beans are only grown in mountain shade at altitudes above 600m.
 As a result, they are much harder to grow.
-They are more expensive but they taste much better too.
-Robusta is much easier to grow, cheaper to buy and tastes bitter.
-You wouldn't drink a Robusta latte!
+They are more expensive but they taste way better too!

 A natural exfoliator